Recognizing Things That Put A Relationship Under Stress And How Therapy Can Help Mental Health

 Experiencing stress in a relationship can often lead to feelings of isolation and dejectedness.
 It can be important to remember that these feelings are valid and that you are not alone in experiencing these challenges.

-The effects of stress in a relationship
+The effects of stress on a relationship

 Stress is a common emotion in all individuals, and there are a number of obvious negative effects that stress will cause in a relationship.
-In many cases, individual stress such as that brought on by work, family or other personal issues may spill over into your relationships.
+In many cases, individual stress such as that brought on by work, family, or other personal issues may spill over into your relationships.

 In cases where individuals keep personal stress bottled up, relationship difficulty may arise due to a partner’s inability to understand the challenges the other is facing.
 This has the potential to lead to additional stress as the result of relationship problems such as arguments, feeling neglected, or the inability to problem solve as a unit.